-In 2013 we celebrated 50 years since Slyne-with-Hest St Luke's Church of England Primary School moved from its old home on the A6 to its present home on Shady Lane.The school held a special week of activities from Monday 24th - Friday 28th June celebrating the move and then hosted a Celebration Service at St Luke's church on the actual day the school moved - Monday 25th November.
+In July 2023 we celebrated 60 years since Slyne-with-Hest St Luke's Church of England Primary School moved from its old home on the A6 to its present home on Shady Lane.The school held a special week of activities from celebrating the move.

 Headteachers of the school

 1953 – 1983 Mr D Chitty (30 years)

 1983 – 2006 Mr R G Park (23 years)